ginstrom/paladin-novel/manuscript/chapter-06.md

 Sim's gaze lingered on the weathered stones.
 "This was a sanctuary.
 Once, such temples stood throughout the land.
 Now they crumble, forgotten."

 "Perfect."
-Pell's eyes swept the surroundings, cataloging defensive positions.
+Pell's eyes swept the surroundings with a calculating gaze.
 "We'll blend right in with the ruins."

 Gond approached the ancient walls, studying the faded carvings—symbols of peace, intertwined hands worn smooth by centuries of weather.
 He touched one carving, the damp stone cold beneath his fingertips.
 The tugging in his chest intensified, but beneath the pull of something sacred, he sensed something else—a lingering taint, like the memory of corruption that had once defiled this holy place.